 Drape a piece of plastic wrap over it and deflate it by gently pressing down on it with your hand.

 Put it into the refrigerator, letting it chill for a minimum of two hours, preferably overnight, to firm it (you’ll likely need to deflate it one more time after the first hour or so).
-It will keep for up to three days in the fridge and can be frozen for several months.
+For maximum flavor let it ripen for up to three days in the fridge.
+It can be frozen for several months.

 Hello Joe: